 There are 3 main washing techniques:

-a - Dry method: after use, put all your pads while you are using them inside a wet bag or a bucket slightly open and on the wash day you soak them into cold water for about 30 minutes, you can use presoak cleaner to help reduce stain if you prefer, drain the water and toss them inside the washing machine, try not to use lots of detergent, they can built up on your pads and reduce the absorbency.
-When it’s done, you can tumble dry low heat or you can line dry outside, the sun acts as a natural antibacterial.
+a - Dry method: after use, put all your pads inside a wet bag or a bucket slightly open.
+On the wash day you soak them into cold water for about 30 minutes, you can use pre-soak cleaner to help reduce stain if you prefer.
+Drain the water and toss the pads in the washing machine; try not to use lots of detergent, they can built up on your pads and reduce the absorbency.
+When it’s done, you can tumble dry at low heat or you can line dry outside; the sun acts as a natural antibacterial.

-b - Shower method: rinse them while you are taking your shower (you can lay them on the floor or standing on a shampoo container) and after that you use the washing machine.
+b - Shower method: rinse the pads while you are taking your shower (you can lay them on the floor) and after that you use the washing machine.

-c – Soaking method: After use, you soak them into a bucket with cold water, you can add a few drops of lavender or tea tree or eucalyptus essential oil, change the water once a day until the wash day.
+c – Soaking method: After use, you soak them into a bucket with cold water, you can add a few drops of lavender or tea tree or eucalyptus essential oil.
+You can add pre-soak cleaner to help reduce stain.
+Change the water once a day until the wash day.

 2. Tumble dry can interfere in how long your pads will last